Australia (continent): Modern history

 In 1883, the Colony of Queensland tried to annex the southern half of eastern New Guinea, but the British government did not approve.
 The Commonwealth of Australia came into being when the Federal Constitution was proclaimed by the Governor-General, Lord Hopetoun, on 1 January 1901.
 From that point a system of federalism in Australia came into operation, entailing the establishment of an entirely new national government (the Commonwealth government) and an ongoing division of powers between that government and the States.
 With the encouragement of Queensland, in 1884, a British protectorate had been proclaimed over the southern coast of New Guinea and its adjacent islands.
 British New Guinea was annexed outright in 1888.
-The possession was placed under the authority of the newly federated Commonwealth of Australia in 1902 and with passage of the Papua Act of 1905, British New Guinea became the Australian Territory of Papua, with formal Australian administration beginning in 1906.
+The possession was placed under the authority of the newly federated Commonwealth of Australia in 1902 and with passage of the Papua Act 1905, British New Guinea became the Australian Territory of Papua, with formal Australian administration beginning in 1906.